Federation of Goodnestone and Nonington CE Primary

 4 The name and contact details of the SEN Co-ordinator

-The SENCO at both Goodnestone CEPS and Nonington CEPS is Kate Spatig, who is a qualified teacher and is commencing the National Award for SEN Co-ordination in 2021.
-Mrs Spatig also holds the following qualifications BA Hons in Primary Education, Level 2 British Sign Language, Level 2 Makaton.
-She has been trained in Intensive Interaction, TEACHH provision training, Pro-act SCIP, supporting Communication and Interaction, Understanding ASC, Eating and Drinking, Early Trauma, Coaching, Leading a Team, Letters and Sounds, Literacy Co-ordinator training.
+The SENCO at Goodnestone and Nonington is Kate Spatig, who is a qualified teacher and is undertaking the National Award for SEN Co-ordination and also has the following qualifications and training BA Hons in Primary Education, Level 2 British Sign Language, Level 1+2 Makaton, Intensive Interaction, TEACCH provision training, Pro-act SCIP, supporting Communication and Interaction, Understanding ASC, Eating and Drinking, Early Trauma, Coaching, Leading a Team, Letters and Sounds, Literacy Co-ordinator training, Well-Being in Education, Phonics Screening, Attachment Training, Sensory Integration training, Child Protection, DSL training.

 5 Information about the expertise and training of staff in relation to children and young people with special educational needs and how specialist expertise will be secured